Citrus and Pomegranate Fruit Salad

 This post may contain affiliate links.
 Read my full disclosure policy.

-Reset and refresh with this winter fruit salad made with juicy pomegranate arils, grapefruits, and oranges.
+Reset and refresh with this bright, juicy fruit salad made with pomegranate arils, grapefruits, and oranges.

 Spoon in a bowl of citrus and pomegranate fruit salad.

 Looking to reset after the holidays?
-This refreshing fruit salad with oranges, grapefruits, and pomegranate seeds is just the thing.
-The fruits are soaked in their own juices, creating a refreshing magenta syrup that you’ll want to drink straight from the bowl.
-It’s super easy to throw together with just three ingredients and is perfect for a quick breakfast, a company brunch, or a light and healthy dessert.
+This light and refreshing fruit salad with oranges, grapefruits, and pomegranate seeds is just the thing.
+The fruits soak in their own juices, creating a beautiful magenta syrup you’ll want to sip straight from the bowl.
+It’s super easy to throw together with just three ingredients and works perfectly for a quick breakfast, a company brunch, or even a light and healthy dessert.

 citrus pomegranate fruit salad ingredients